darylmonte/05-portfolio-flask-sqlalchemy/README.md

 # Portfolio with SQLAlchemy

 I created an interface for a portfolio web application using python, flask and SQLAlchemy.
-The home page displats my previous python projects showing the project title, a short description and a link to the github repository.
+The home page displays my previous python projects showing the project title, a short description and a link to the github repository.

 ## Getting Started
 1. Clone the project from github